cydriclopez/treemodule-json/README.md

 ✔ Compiled successfully.
 ```

+At this point you can open your browser to URL [http://localhost:4200/](http://localhost:4200/) to view the demo app.

 ### Discussion on the simple code in this demo

 This demo code started life as a clone of the [PrimeNG Angular-CLI](https://github.com/primefaces/primeng-quickstart-cli) project.
 It is the quickest way to scaffold your project using the Primeng UI components.
 I have looked around for various UI component libraries and have learned to like Primeng.

+I have largely maintained as is this demo code of the [PrimeNG Angular-CLI](https://github.com/primefaces/primeng-quickstart-cli) project.
+I tweaked it a bit to make room for the tree-demo page.
+It is in the tree-demo page that I have made modifications to implement my suggestions.

 I added the ***Tree Demo*** button to display the tree-demo page:<br/>
 <img src="images/primeng-quickstart-cli.png" width="650"/>

 Note that I implemented the routing right in [app.module.ts](https://github.com/cydriclopez/treemodule-json/blob/main/src/client/src/app/app.module.ts).
 Most usually routing is implemented in a separate class file ***app-routing.module.ts***.
 This is a very small app so I decided to just plug the routing code right in ***app.module.ts***.

-To implement routing we have to have the key pieces in the following listing.
+To implement routing we have to have the key pieces in the following [app.module.ts](https://github.com/cydriclopez/treemodule-json/blob/main/src/client/src/app/app.module.ts) listing.

 ```typescript
 import { RouterModule, Routes } from '@angular/router';